-(97) The relevant College Pro Vice-Chancellor and Associate Dean (Education) proposing a program are responsible for oversight of the program approval process and must ensure:
+(94) The relevant Pro Vice-Chancellor and Assistant Dean (Education) for the College proposing a program are responsible for oversight of the program approval process and must ensure:

-- a. the appropriate consultation and approval mechanisms take place within the College and other Colleges and Divisions - evidence of this consultation must be included within the program documentation to be considered by PCAC; and - adequate time is built into the development of the program proposal to allow the Deputy Vice-Chancellor (Academic) to approve inclusion of the program in the University's Profile and for the PCAC to approve the creation and academic content of the program before any domestic publicity is undertaken, including listing in a UAC guide.
+- a. the appropriate consultation and approval mechanisms take place within the College and other Colleges and Divisions evidence of this consultation must be included within the program documentation to be considered by PCAC; and - b. adequate time is built into the development of the program proposal to allow the Deputy Vice-Chancellor (Academic) and Vice President to approve inclusion of the program in the University's Profile and for the PCAC to approve the creation and academic content of the program before any domestic publicity is undertaken, including listing in a UAC guide.